SmartterHealth/Virtual-Rounding/README.md

 ## Known Limitations &amp; Warnings

 - Patient Room accounts will be able to browse and join public Teams.
 Limit the presence of those in your directory or deploy Information Barriers to prevent this.
+- Patient Room accounts can technically create Teams if this is not already restricted.
+Consider implementing restrictions to Team creation to these accounts to limit this ability if that is a concern.
 - While Patients Room accounts are prevented from exposing PHI during meetings (no chat, whiteboard, or shared notes access), Doctors do not have those same limitations (unless you choose to apply custom meeting policies to Doctors as well).
 Ensure Doctors have proper training or documentation to _not_ use those features of put PHI in them.
 Any content posted in those features will be visible to the next patient in the room.

 ## Prerequisites